bcwaters/ai_cmd/grok/README.md

       -- always site sources  (When provide information add a link to source the information) -- language tutor (From time to time add a note on how to say it in a different language)

+  Organize  directory structure for history and context

+  Refactor helper functions in grok.js to be more useful, I may pass around a state class to all functions to reference.

 tree mode can be more intelligent.
    * increase depth when list has nested lists